Nowe uprawnienia Państwowej Inspekcji Pracy od 2026 r. - New powers of the National Labor Inspectorate from 2026

 In practice, the new PIP rights may mean for employers:

-• employee claims – including holidays, overtime, severance pay,
+• new employee claims – including for leave, overtime pay, severance pay,

 • financial sanctions for violation of labour law,

-• difficulties in a flexible employment model, e.g. in B2B cooperation,
+• difficulties in using a flexible employment model , e.g. in B2B cooperation,

-• litigation in situations where inspectors’ decisions are challenged.
+• litigation in situations where inspectors’ decisions will have to be challenged.

-For many organizations, this may mean serious budgetary and image consequences, especially if the scale of cooperation based on civil law contracts is large.
+For many organizations, changes may have serious budgetary and image consequences, especially if the scale of cooperation based on civil law contracts is large.

-Review of applicable civil law contracts (contracts of mandate, contracts for specific work, B2B) in terms of the characteristics of the employment relationship;
+Review of applicable civil law contracts (contracts of mandate, contracts for specific work, B2B) in terms of the presence of elements characteristic of an employment relationship.

-Assessment of the practice of executing contracts – whether the manner of cooperation does not actually indicate subordination of the service provider (contractor);
+Assessment of the practice of performing contracts – whether the actual circumstances of cooperation do not indicate subordination in the principal-contractor relationship.

-Modification of contract provisions and cooperation principles so as to emphasise their civil law nature and distinctiveness from an employment relationship;
+Modification of contract provisions and cooperation principles to emphasize their civil law nature and separation from the employment relationship.

 Preparation of internal procedures and training for people managing teams or contractors.